iaramer/dobbi/README.md

 If you enjoyed the project I would be grateful if you supported it :)

-Below is the list of ~~different stuff~~ useful features I would be happy to share with you:
+Below is the list of useful features I would be happy to share with you:

 - [ ] Finding bugs
 - [ ] Making code optimizations